-Once upon a time, craftsmen were a common sight and normal part of day to day life.
+Once upon a time, craftsmen were a common sight and normal part of the day to day life.
 Nowadays, seeing a blacksmith shape iron is incredibly rare.
 Don’t miss out on witnessing blacksmiths, knife grinders, glass blowers, basket weavers, spoon carvers, saddlers and leather makers ply their trades.
-Try to keep up in medieval times during workshops that offer hands on training.
+Try to keep up in medieval times during workshops that offer hands-on training.

 If building your own trinkets isn’t quite your speed, don’t worry.
 Merchants at colorfully decorated stalls offer their goods for sale, no work required except perhaps some light bargaining.
 Items like old lighters made from tinder and polypore, handmade candles, handcrafted knives and jewelry are all available.

 - The Esslingen Medieval Market is open Nov.
 26 - Dec.
 22. The first day hours 4 p.m. - 8:30 p.m.
 The last day hours 11 a.m. - 6 p.m.
 Regular hours Sunday - Wednesday 11 a.m. - 8:30 p.m., Thursday to Saturday 11 a.m. - 9:30 p.m.